Compiler and date details

 Watson, J.A.L., Arthington, A.H. & Conrick, D.L.
 1982.
 Effect of sewage effluent on dragonflies (Odonata) of Bulimba Creek, Brisbane.
 Australian Journal of Marine and Freshwater Research 33: 517-528

 Watson, J.A.L., Theischinger, G. & Abbey, H.M.
 1991.
 The Australian Dragonflies.
 A guide to the identification, distributions and habitats of Australian Odonata.
-Melbourne : CSIRO vii 278 pp.
+Canberra and Melbourne : CSIRO vii 278 pp.

 Watson, J.A.L. & Abbey, H.M.
 1980.
 Dragonflies (Odonata) from the Northern Territory.
 A provisional synopsis, with a key to adults, notes on the biology and distribution of species, and a section dealing with species known from the Alligator Rivers uranium province.
 CSIRO Aust.
 Div.
 Entomol.
 Rep. No. 21 44 pp.

 Watson, J.A.L. & O'Farrell, A.F.
 1985.
 The affinities of the Australian Gomphidae (Odonata).
 Australian Journal of Zoology 33: 499-508

 Watson, J.A.L. & Theischinger, G. 1984.
 Regions of taxonomic disjunction in Australian Odonata and other freshwater insects.
 Odonatologica 13: 147-157